 Besides helping manage IBS symptoms, this is important because 90 to 95% of nutrient absorption occurs in the small intestine.13 IBgard helps normalize the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation.
 This action, along with its antibacterial property against unwelcome bacteria in the small intestine, helps normalize the digestion and absorption of food nutrients.

 Why Targeting the Small Intestine is So Important

-The symptoms of IBS often occur within 90 minutes of meals.10 This reflects the time it takes for food to reach the small intestine.
-Recent scientific and clinical evidence points to the small intestine as the site of the disruption in the lining of the gut (gut mucosal) barrier and where transit time can also be disrupted.1 Thus, food can move too fast or too slow, causing diarrhea, constipation or bouts of diarrhea interrupted by constipation.
+The symptoms of IBS often occur within 90 minutes of meals.14 This reflects the time it takes for food to reach the small intestine.
+Relatively recent scientific and clinical evidence points to the small intestine as the site of the disruption in the lining of the gut (gut mucosal) barrier and where transit time can also be disrupted.15 Thus, food can move too fast or too slow, causing diarrhea, constipation or bouts of diarrhea interrupted by constipation.
 This is also the site where abdominal pain originates, probably from irritated nerve endings in the gut or from trapped gas.
-Only IBgard utilizes SST® (Site Specific Targeting) technology to deliver its ingredients to the small intestine.
-IBgard has been specially formulated so that it can be taken 30 minutes before or after meals to provide its calming properties.
-Note: Many physicians are now recommending taking IBgard before a meal, as it enables the supportive effect of IBgard to start as early as possible.
+Only IBgard utilizes SST® (Site Specific Targeting) technology to deliver its ingredients to the small intestine and then enable the microspheres to spread out in a distal delivery, broad brush manner, in the lower gut.
+IBgard has been specially formulated so that it can be taken 30 to 90 minutes before meal(s) to support the gut before it gets challenged by a meal.